What does chronic means?

 Chronic Fatigue Syndrome - Related Articles

-- What would be a common solvent for paint?
+- What is a synonym for faint?